EduID-Mobile/Architecture-and-Requirements/eduid-mobileapp-integration-overview.md

 __Input Message__:

+* client_assertion_type: The client assertion type MUST be the url-encoded string ```urn:ietf:params:oauth:grant-type:authorization_code:device``` (as plain text: ```urn%3Aietf%3Aparams%3Aoauth%3Agrant-type%3Aclient-authorization_code```)

+* grant_type: the grant type MUST be ```eduid_client```.

-* client_name: user readable name of the device on which the edu-ID Mobile App is running.
+* client_id: user readable name of the device on which the edu-ID Mobile App is running.
 This name is typically provided by the Device Owner in the system setup.
 The client_name is used for identifying individual clients.

-* device_id: unique identifier of the device the edu-ID is running.
+* client_assertion: must be set to the unique identifier of the device the edu-ID is running.
 Depending on the device plaform the device id is specific to the edu-ID Mobile App instance and may change between installations and mobile operating system upgrades.

 __Response Message__: